 How to make:

-Adapted from a recipe created in 2015 by Liam Baer at Fish and Meat, Hong Kong.
+Adapted from a recipe created in 2015 by Liam Baer at Fish and Meat in Hong Kong.
 (Our thanks to Kshitiz Gurung at Stockton, Hong Kong for passing on this recipe.)

-This drink takes its name from the eponymous honey badger, a carnivorous animal which despite its name bares more resemblance to an outsized weasel or polecat than it does other members of the badger species.
-It is native to Africa, Southwest Asia and the Indian subcontinent.
+This drink takes its name from the eponymous honey badger, a carnivorous animal which despite its name bears more resemblance to an oversized weasel or polecat than it does to other members of the badger species.
+It is native to Africa, Southwest Asia, and the Indian subcontinent.

 *Rosemary infused bourbon: Drop 6 fresh rosemary sprigs into a bottle of bourbon.
 Leave to infuse for 48 hours shaking occasionally, then strain and rebottle.